Lin-12/CPO_lab1/README.md

     2. Use terminal to test the code. 'python3 mutable_test.py -v'
     3. Upload the .py files and result of our programs to github.
 9. Conclusion:
+    In immutable, it define the node class, and  all  operations on it are written outside class.
+	For mutable, we define node structure and tree structure, functions are all in tree class Immutable objects which state cannot be changed once they are created.
+Every time they are changed, new objects are generated.
+Mutable objects whose state can still be changed after creation